John Charles Phillips

-John Charles Phillips (November 5, 1876 in Boston - November 14, 1938 near Exeter in southern New Hampshire) was an American hunter, zoologist, ornithologist, and environmentalist.
+John Charles Phillips (November 5, 1876 – November 14, 1938) was an American hunter, zoologist, ornithologist, and environmentalist.
 He published over two hundred books and articles about animal breeding, sport hunting, ornithology, wildlife conservation, faunal surveys and systematic reviews, and Mendelian genetics.

 Life and work

-His father was businessman John Charles Phillips, Jr. (1838-1885), who married Anna Tucker in London, England on October 23, 1874.
+Phillips was born November 5, 1876, in Boston, Massachusetts.
+His father was businessman John Charles Phillips Jr. (1838-1885), who married Anna Tucker in London, England, on October 23, 1874.
 Phillips was the great-grandson of John Phillips (1770-1823), the first mayor of Boston, and the grand-nephew of abolitionist Wendell Phillips (1811-1884).

-Phillips prepared for college at Milton Academy and graduated for the Lawrence Scientific School of Harvard University in 1899.
-He continued his education while he attended Harvard Medical School, which he graduated from in 1904 for a Doctor of Medicine.
+Phillips prepared for college at Milton Academy and graduated from the Lawrence Scientific School of Harvard University in 1899 with a Bachelor of Science.
+He continued his education while he attended Harvard Medical School, which he graduated from in 1904 with a Doctor of Medicine.
 After graduating he began his two-year post as a physician at the Boston City Hospital, but never practiced medicine professionally.

 Phillips married Eleanor Hyde on January 11, 1908, and had four children, John Charles, Madelyn Eleanor, and Arthur.

 During the First World War, Phillips joined the Second Harvard Surgical Corp and was assigned to General Hospital No. 2 of the British Expeditionary Force in 1915.
 After his service, he returned home.
-When the United States was drawn into World War I, he joined the Medical Corps of the US forces as first lieutenant.
+When the United States was drawn into World War I, he joined the Medical Corps of the U.S. forces as first lieutenant.
 In 1918 he was promoted to Major.
 He was part of three important battles in France and part of the army that led to the occupation of Germany.
 In July 1919, after twenty-six months at war, he returned to the United States.

+On November 14, 1938, Phillips was grouse hunting with a friend in southern New Hampshire (near Exeter) where he suffered heart failure and died.